 ARTICLE 1.
 GENERAL

 Section 300.
-Purpose and Scope
+Purpose and scope

-The purpose of these Infill Infrastructure Grant Program Guidelines (Guidelines) is to implement and interpret Part 12 (commencing with section 53545.13) of Division 31 of the Health and Safety Code, which establishes the Infill Incentive Grant Program of 2007, hereinafter referred to as the Infill Infrastructure Grant Program (IIG or Program).
+The purpose of these Infill Infrastructure Grant program Guidelines (Guidelines) is to implement and interpret Chapter 2 of Part 12 of Division 31 commencing with Health and Safety Code section 53545.13, which establishes the Infill Incentive Grant Program of 2007, hereinafter referred to as the Infill Infrastructure Grant Program (IIG or Program).

 Section 301.
 Program overview

-The Program’s primary objective is to promote infill housing development.
-The Program seeks to accomplish this objective by providing financial assistance for Capital Improvement Projects that are an integral part of or necessary to facilitate the development of a Qualifying Infill Project or a Qualifying Infill Area.
+The Program’s primary objective is to promote infill housing development by providing financial assistance for Capital Improvement Projects that are an integral part of or necessary to facilitate the development of a Qualifying Infill Project or a Qualifying Infill Area.

 Under the Program, grants are available as gap funding for infrastructure improvements necessary for specific residential or mixed-use infill development Projects or Areas.
 Both Infill Projects and Areas must have either been previously developed or be largely surrounded by development.
 Eligible improvements include development or rehabilitation of Parks or Open Space, water, sewer or other utility service improvements, streets, roads, parking structures, transit linkages, transit shelters, traffic mitigation features, sidewalks, and streetscape improvements.

 Funds will be allocated through a competitive process, based on the merits of the individual Infill Projects and Areas.
 The application selection criteria includes project readiness, affordability, housing density, access to transit, proximity to amenities, and consistency with regional plans.

+The Uniform Multifamily Regulations (UMRs) in Title 25, Division 1, Chapter 7, Subchapter 19 (commencing with section 8300) of the California Code of Regulations are hereby incorporated into these Guidelines.
+In the event of a conflict between the UMRs and these Guidelines, the provisions of these Guidelines shall prevail.

 Section 302.
 Definitions